 Words and Word Distances in the Embedding Space

 The whole intuition behind the Word2Vec approach consists of representing a word based on its context.
 This means that words appearing in similar contexts will be similarly embedded.
 This includes synonyms, opposites, and semantically equivalent concepts.
-In order to verify this intuition, we built a workflow, named 21_Word_Embedding_Distance21_Word_Embedding_Distance* and available on the EXAMPLES server under 08_Other_Analytics_Types/01_Text_Processing.
+In order to verify this intuition, we built a workflow, named 21_Word_Embedding_Distance and available on the KNIME Hub for you to download.

 In this workflow we train a Word2Vec model on 300 scientific articles from PubMed.
 One set of articles has been extracted using the query “mouse cancer” and one set of articles using the query “human AIDS”.

 After reading the articles, transforming them into documents, and cleaning up the texts in the “Pre-processing” wrapped metanode, we train a Word2Vec model with the Word2Vec Learner node.
 Then we extract all words from the model dictionary and we expose their embedding vectors, with a Vocabulary Extractor node.
 Finally, we calculate the Euclidean distances among vector pairs in the embedding space.